PepperLola/playerinfo/README.md

   * Lets the player write small scripts that are bound to an event, and run when that event is triggered.

 ### Note
 This project was created for fun, and I don't expect anyone but myself (and maybe some friends) to actually use it.
-I would recommend instead using a more well-known, well-made and well-maintained PvP client such as LunarClient or Badlion Client.
+I would recommend instead using a more well-known, well-made and well-maintained PvP client such as LunarClient.
+I would recommend Badlion but ewww.